Syllabus for Climate and Landscape

 - Revised by: The Faculty Board of Science and Technology

-120 credits including minimum 90 credits in Earth Science alternatively Physics.
-In addition knowledge and skill corresponding to Climate variations 5 credits.
+120 ECTS credits including minimum 90 ECTS credits in Earth Science alternatively Physics.
+In addition knowledge and skill corresponding to Climate variations 5 ECTS.

 - Responsible department: Department of Earth Sciences

 - This course has been discontinued.